Whenever we think back to the days spent in Lisbon while we lived there for a year, a stream of memories and impressions rushes through our heads.

 It’s a city in permanent change but with a timeless soul.

 Let me introduce you to Lisbon’s best kept secrets

-Further this guide contains recommendations where to stay cheaply and special tips where to eat.
+Further, this guide contains recommendations where to stay on a budget and special tips where to find good food.

 Where to stay?

 Cafe Tati is a little café outside the Ribeira Market.
 It’s a small but vibrant place to drink a coffee and try one of the delicious selfmade cakes or soups.